 Chegg Mobile Apps

 Chegg offers a few apps to help students are they are distance learning or learning remotely.
-Students will find helpful flashcards, get answers explained, and more.
+It’s a nice resource because students will find helpful flashcards, get answers explained, and more.

 InstaGrok is a helpful tool when it comes to researching.
 It presents the topic as a visual, interactive graph, allowing students to quickly grasp important concepts and key facts.

-If you are looking for some great remote learning resources for teachers, I love the apps and resources Angie at Lucky Little Learners provided.
+If you are looking for some great remote learning resources and tips for teachers, I love the apps and resources Angie at Lucky Little Learners provided.